 Quaint Island Life

 The hat-like island loomed nearby offering a stunning backdrop to this secluded beach.
-There were only a few tourist in sight.
-A walk on the beach offers view of the nearby island and mainland of Bicol.
+There were only a few tourists in sight.
+A walk on the beach offers a view of the nearby island and mainland of Bicol.
 The island inhabitants are also fishers and the sight of dilis being dried under the sun is common.
-It’s a lovely place to stay in and relax for a few days.
+It’s a lovely place to stay and relax for a few days.
 Now it is much easier with basic cottages available for stay.
-An overnight cottage with private bathroom good for 10 pax is available.
-Dong also informed us before hand that water is scarce on the island since they have to source it from the mainland.
-He advises guest to conserve water as much as possible.
+An overnight cottage with a private bathroom good for 10 pax is available.
+Dong also informed us beforehand that water is scarce on the island since they have to source it from the mainland.
+He advises guests to conserve water as much as possible.

 Ferdz Decena is an award-winning travel photographer, writer and blogger.
 His works has found print in publications such as Singapore Airlines’s Silver Kris, Philippine Airlines’ Mabuhay, Cebu Pacific’s Smile and Seair InFlight.
 He has also lent his expertise to various organizations like the Oceana Philippines, Lopez Group Foundation, Save the Children and World Vision, contributing quality images for their marketing materials.